melbaldove/jack-compiler/README.md

 ```

 ### Simulator
-A VM simulator for the Hack VM is available [here](https://www.nand2tetris.org/software).
+A VM simulator for Hack virtual machine is available [here](https://www.nand2tetris.org/software).

 ### Documentation
-See Chapter 9-11 of [The Elements of Computing Systems: Building a Modern Computer from First Principles](https://www.amazon.com/Elements-Computing-Systems-Building-Principles/dp/0262640686) for the full specification of Jack
+See Chapter 9-11 of [The Elements of Computing Systems: Building a Modern Computer from First Principles](https://www.amazon.com/Elements-Computing-Systems-Building-Principles/dp/0262640686) for the full specification of the Jack programming language.